 Grandmas love it.
 Moms love it.
 Daughters love it, too.
-Pond's Cold Cream Cleanser is eternal.
-Invented in 1846, this iconic product stands the test of time.
+Pond's Cold Cream Cleanser is generational and an iconic product that stands the test of time.
 It's the most famous cold cream, and for good reason.
 Often the ritual of using Pond's gets passed down between family members, because every generation can see the evidence firsthand that it works.
 According to one esthetician, "When someone tells me she's never had a facial but has skin that looks 20 years younger than her age, I pretty much know she'll also tell me she uses Pond's Cold Cream as a makeup remover and moisturizer."
 Is this drugstore classic worth the hype?
 We decided to find out.

 Pond's Cold Cream